d-s-e/aulosplayer/README.md

-## aulos README
+## aulosplayer README

-aulos is a web application powered by flask, that provides a status and control frontend to manage multiple MPD servers.
+aulosplayer is a web application powered by flask, that provides a status and control frontend to manage multiple MPD servers.

-**aulos is ALPHA software!**
+**aulosplayer is ALPHA software!**

 ### Dependencies (Debian-Packages):